Shake, Rattle & Roll Extreme

-Shake, Rattle & Roll Extreme (stylized as Shake Rattle R&ll EXTREME, and also known as Shake, Rattle & Roll XVI or Shake, Rattle & Roll 16) is a 2023 Filipino horror anthology film produced by Regal Entertainment, and the sixteenth installment of the Shake, Rattle & Roll film series after a 9-year hiatus since the fifteenth film.
+Shake, Rattle & Roll Extreme (also known as Shake, Rattle & Roll XVI or Shake, Rattle & Roll 16) is a 2023 Filipino horror anthology film produced by Regal Entertainment, and the sixteenth installment of the Shake, Rattle & Roll film series after a 9-year hiatus since the fifteenth film.
 It is directed by Jerrold Tarog, Joey de Guzman and Richard Somes.
 It stars an ensemble cast top-billed by Iza Calzado, Jane de Leon, and Jane Oineza.
 It is the second Shake, Rattle & Roll film that is not part of the Metro Manila Film Festival since the sixth film in 1997.
+It received mixed to positive reviews from critics.

-The film received mixed to positive reviews from critics.
+The film consists of three segments: a demon wreaks havoc on a family after coming out of a children's television series; influencers visit a mansion full of cannibalistic shapeshifters; and survivors struggle during a rage-induced outbreak caused by a parasite from a meteorite.

 This is the last Shake, Rattle & Roll film to be produced by Lily Monteverde before her death in 2024.
-A seventeenth installment, Shake, Rattle & Roll Evil Origins, is scheduled to be released in 2025.
+The film became available for streaming on Netflix on March 1, 2024.
+The seventeenth installment, Shake, Rattle & Roll: Evil Origins, was released in 2025.